 Location of the monument:

-At the beginning of World War II about a half of Jewish inhabitants managed to leave Kārsava, approximately 2000 Jews were drafted into the Red Army.
+At the beginning of World War II about a half of Jewish inhabitants managed to leave Kārsava, some of Jews were drafted into the Red Army.
 When the Nazi occupation began, on 20 July 1941, the remaining Jews of Kārsava were placed in a provisional ghetto (in a specific block of the town).
 Those Jews, who did not follow the order on moving, were shot.
 In August and the end of September mass shooting of Jews was organised.
 It was conducted by the local auxiliary police and a German SD unit in the Naudaskalns Brethren Cemetery (approximately 4 kilometres from Kārsava).

 - Meler M. Jewish Latvia: Sites to Remember.
 Tel-Aviv: Association of Latvian and Estonian Jews in Israel, 2013.